How to Identify 4 Buying Behavior Styles to Sell More Effectively

 • Show you’re interested in a long-term relationship

 Compliance or Controller types are methodical and deliberate.
-They tend to focus on the details and are primarily concerned about doing things the “right” or “correct way.”
+They tend to focus on the details and are concerned primarily with doing things the “right” or “correct” way.
 This buying behavior style can be skeptical and is often concerned with analytics and the effects of change.

 • Present data to back up claims about your solution